TeleAI-mcp/smart-booking-system-2b6s/README.md

-# smart-booking-system-2b6s
+# Smart Booking System 2B6S

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.